syncfusion-content/xamarin-docs/Xamarin/SfRating/Appearance-Customization.md

 # Appearance Customization

-This section explains about the various appearance customizations available in SfRating control.
+Different colors can be applied for rated and unrated items and its border in SfRating control.

 ## Set Fill Color